cal-itp/cal-itp.github.io/README.md

 # Cal-ITP Documentation

-GitHub Pages organization site serving as Cal-ITP documentation home.

 Published online at <https://docs.calitp.org>

 ## What is this site for?

-A GitHub Pages *organization site* is created in a repository named `org-name.github.io` and by default is served at that URL online.
+A GitHub Pages *organization site* is created in a repository named `org-name.github.io`.
 Like all GitHub Pages sites, organization sites can define a [`CNAME`](https://github.com/cal-itp/cal-itp.github.io/blob/main/CNAME) file to customize the domain.

 An organization site serves as the root of that organization's *project sites*, which are just the other repositories within the organization that have GitHub Pages enabled.